softcraftsman/sas/README.md

 Copy the Static Web App URL for use later.

-TODO: Probably not needed anymore.
 Copy the deployment token (Click on Manage deployment token) for use later.

 Add the following Application Settings under the Static Web App using the Configuration pane.